-Every year, thousands of sweet, loyal hounds are obtained by hunters, sometimes kept near-starving because the hunters believe a starving hound makes a better hunting dog.
+The photo above is of a Spanish sighthound in a Spanish pound (interestingly, compare it to the two photos below of a Spanish sighthound in a Spanish rescue shelter).
+Every year in Spain, thousands of sweet, loyal hounds are obtained by hunters, and sometimes kept near-starving because the hunters there believe a starving hound makes a better hunting dog.
 Then, when hunting season is over, most of these dogs are horribly tortured, mutilated, and killed (*hanging is one common method) or abandoned on the streets of Spain, suffering further abuses, injuries, and/or painful deaths.
 This vicious cycle is repeated every year, with new dogs, followed by new abuses, neglect, abandonments, and/or killings.
-This photo was taken at one of the perreras (something like kill shelters–also known as “killing stations”) in Spain.
-Fortunately, this hound has been rescued, but without your support, thousands more like him will be left with little hope each year.
+The photo above was taken at one of the perreras (something like kill shelters–also called “killing stations” by some) in Spain.
+This hound was rescued, but without rescue, thousands more like him will be left with little hope each year.

 Because these dogs are not only devoted but also highly intelligent, some of their hunter-owners will take extreme measures to keep them from applying their wit and devotion to finding their way back home after abandonment.
 For example, podencos and galgos have been found with their legs broken so that they can’t get back home, or their eyes gouged out so they can’t see to get back home.
-Some have been set on fire as a means of free euthanasia, many are hanged from trees, some have their mouths pried permanently open so that they cannot eat, and one recently had its throat slit in front of a rescue worker, apparently out of spite.
+Some have been set on fire as a means of free euthanasia, many are hanged from trees, some have their mouths pried permanently open so that they cannot eat, and at least one has had its throat slit in front of a rescue worker, apparently out of spite.
 They are often hit by cars and left in the road to suffer until dead.
-Sadly, the best outcome for those of them not turned into a rescue group may be that they are left to wander the countryside–unharmed in the beginning, perhaps, but starving and declining day by day.
-The shelters are often for-profit, which raises some interesting questions in the rescue community.
+Sadly, the best outcome for those of them not handed over to a legitimate rescue group may be that they are left to wander the countryside–unharmed in the beginning, perhaps, but starving and declining day by day.
+Some of the shelters in Spain are for-profit, which raises questions in the rescue community.
 Alarmingly, every now and then it is also discovered by Spanish locals that a rescue in Spain is being run by an ex-pat profiting off the backs of suffering animals and off the breaking hearts of the world that, upon viewing their photos and sad stories, does not think twice about sending money to help.
 The rescue shelter shown in the two photos above is run by ex-pats.
 The dog in the photo was pulled from a Spanish pound the day before he was to be euthanized; he was to be fostered, vetted, rehabbed, and prepared for travel by the pictured shelter.
 His expenses were paid for by supporters in the USA, yet he was never allowed travel here and was eventually sent to another country.
 Below is a photo of how he looked the day before he was pulled from the pound.
 (The photos of him in the ex-pat shelter were taken a few months later.)